alwaysdata/documentation/accounts/urgent-ticket.en.md

 Opening an urgent ticket, reserved for customers with a dedicated server will immediately trigger taking charge by an engineer 24/7.

-If the ticket covers a problem covered by our [service guarantee](https://www.alwaysdata.com/en/infrastructure/sla/), we will work to resolve it as a matter of priority.
+If the ticket covers a problem covered by our *service guarantee*, we will work to resolve it as a matter of priority.
 This does not trigger any extra charge for our customer.

 If however the problem is not our responsibility, then the intervention will be charged for at a cost of *€95 excl.
 VAT* with no prior quote: simply opening the ticket in urgent mode represents acceptance of this charge.
 We will however, insomuch as possible, attempt to assist you in resolving the problem.